maxiin/Ordis-Prime/README.md

 ## Features
 - Cetus/Plains of Eidolon and Earth missions Time
 - Find Weapons that need to be used for crafting others
-- Current sortie and alert status
+- Current sortie, alert and invansion status
 - News from the website
 - Void trader items and eta
 - Discounts in the in-game store